-The historical disturbance regime has been greatly altered with modern fire suppression.
-To keep this rare native plant community healthy, you should consider management activities that mimic the frequent mild to severe fires that once shaped this ecosystem.
-You might consider a strategy of creating openings to maintain the interrupted canopy cover and perform prescribed burning in these openings when possible.
+To keep this native plant community healthy, consider doing management activities that mimic the frequent mild to severe fires that once shaped this ecosystem.
+You might consider a strategy of creating openings to maintain an interrupted canopy and perform prescribed burning in these openings when possible.